CoffeaTeam/coffea-casa/docs/cc_configuration.rst

             maximum: 10

-Users can edit `kwargs: {}` to be able to change a :class:`CoffeaCasaCluster` constructor directly (see more details in :doc:`cc_setup`).
+Users can edit `kwargs: {}` to change a :class:`CoffeaCasaCluster` constructor directly (see more details in :doc:`cc_setup`).

-To get an address of scheduler that will be used during client connection, try next:
+To get an address of scheduler that will be used during client connection, try right-clicking on the cluster in the sidebar:

 .. image:: _static/dask_labextension_address.png
+   :alt: Dask Labextention powered cluster, with right-click menu
+   :width: 50%
+   :align: center

-Then you can use it directly in the code "Inject Dask connection code", as it is shown in example below:
+And then pressing *Inject Dask Client Connection Code*, as is shown in example below:

 .. code-block:: python